nnhsse202122/half-caf-app-2022/README.md

 	docker-compose stop
 	```

--Use to upload changes to the docker containers database (in place of flask db migrate/upgrade
+- Use to upload changes to the docker containers database (in place of flask db migrate/upgrade)
 	```
 	docker db migrate
 	docker db upgrade